SpECTRE v2024.09.29

 FloatingPointTypes: [Double, Float, Float]

 This will observe the norms of the errors in the system at times \(0.0\) and \(1.0\) and the field data at the start of every 50th slab.
 A successful observation will result in the creation of H5 files whose names can be specified in the YAML file under the options VolumeFileName and ReductionFileName.
 One volume data file will be produced from each Charm++ node that is used to run the executable.
 Each volume data file will have its corresponding node number appended to its file name.
-Visualization of the volume data will be described in the next section.
+Visualization of the volume data will be described in the next sections.

-3D Data Volume Data In ParaView
+3D Volume Data In ParaView

 A SpECTRE executable with observers produces volume and/or reduced data h5 files.
 An XDMF file must be created from the volume data in order to do visualization using ParaView.
 To this end we provide the tool generate-xdmf in the Python command-line interface.
 Run it in your build directory as spectre generate-xdmf.
 It takes two required arguments which are passed to --subfile-name, and --output.
 The argument passed to --subfile-name is the name of the subfile inside the H5 volume data file where data is stored.
 In the above example, --subfile-name would be VolumePsiPiPhiEvery50Slabs.
 The argument passed to --output is the desired .xmf file name, also without filename extension.
 Use --help to see a further description of possible arguments.